thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/Special Transactions.md

 title: "Special Transactions"
 excerpt: ""
 ---
-The Special Transaction framework established by DIP2 enabled the implementation of new on-chain features and consensus mechanisms.
+The <<glossary:Special Transactions>> framework established by [DIP2](https://github.com/dashpay/dips/blob/master/dip-0002.md) enabled the implementation of new on-chain features and <<glossary:consensus>> mechanisms.
 These transactions provide the flexibility to expand beyond the financial uses of classical transactions.
 DIP2 transactions modified classical transactions by:

 1. Splitting the 32 bit `version` field into two 16 bit fields (`version` and `type`)
 2. Adding support for a generic extra payload following the `lock_time` field.
 The maximum allowed size for a transaction version 3 extra payload is 10000 bytes (`MAX_TX_EXTRA_PAYLOAD`).